pagekey/education/184-Publish-NPM-Package/README.md

 program.parse(process.argv);
 ```

+Notice the line starting with `#!`.
+This is called the "shebang" and it's very important, because it tells your operating system what to do when someone tries to run this text file as an executable with `./src/index.mjs`.
+By default, it will try to use Bash, and since this file is clearly JavaScript rather than shell, you'll get an error without this!

 To make this an executable script in our package, we just add a `"bin"` section to the end of our `package.json`.
 Notice that we do NOT use a scoped name for `bin` (no `@pagekey/` prefix like the package name had):